-Looking for the best Fortnite Creative codes, maps, and games to play alone or with your friends?
+Looking for the best Fortnite codes from Epic’s Creative mode?
 Fortnite has come a long way in less than two years, transforming Fortnite from a PvE experience to a battle royale game, and now a gaming platform where players can construct their dream mini games.

 Taking a leaf out of Mojang’s book with Minecraft, the new Creative mode in Fortnite gives players the ability to create almost anything they can imagine, from parkour challenges and vehicle races, to classic deathmatches and even art installations.